 Counties submitting entries are responsible for furnishing older teens and/or adults to help with the contest.
-If any of the contestants require a reader, a request must be made on the entry form.
-No reader will be provided unless it is requested on the entry form!
+If any of the contestants require a reader or other accommodation, please include that on the entry form.

+Accommodations cannot be guaranteed unless they are noted on the entry form.